 The Directors intend to conduct the affairs of the Company in such a manner as to minimise, so far as they consider reasonably practicable, taxation suffered by the Company.
 This will include conducting the affairs of the Company to seek to ensure that it does not become resident in the UK for taxation purposes.
-Accordingly, and provided the Company does not carry on a trade in the UK (whether or not through a permanent establishment situated therein) and is not centrally managed and controlled in the UK, the Company should not be subject to UK income tax or corporation tax other than on UK source income.
+Provided that the Company does not become so resident in the UK and provided the Company does not carry on a trade in the UK (whether or not through a permanent establishment situated therein), the Company should not be subject to UK income tax or corporation tax other than on certain kinds of UK source income.